functionland/docs/docs/functionyard/hardware/fxblox-hardware-rpi-reimage.md

 15. **Closing the Tower**

     Once you've confirmed a successful setup through the FxBlox app, close up the tower again to protect it from damage.

+- If at the end of setup, you see a message that the app could not connect to Blox, Close the app, unplug and re-plug the blox and wait for 1 minute and open the app.